-Today's focus: The "offspring" issue: Even when it was a clash between: > God's promise < ♥ vs. ♦ > a hopeless situation < ★ Abraham trusted God. ★ Against all hope, Abraham in hope believed ...
+Today's focus: The "offspring" issue: Even when it was a clash between: > God's promise < vs. > a hopeless situation < Abraham trusted God.
+Against all hope, Abraham in hope believed ...
 Without weakening in his faith, he acknowledged [his inability to have offspring].
 Yet he did not waver through disbelief in the promise of God, but was strengthened in his faith and gave glory to God, being fully persuaded that God was able to do what He had promised.
 Romans 4:18a, 19a, 20-21a (BSB) The result?
-2 Isaac was born; 2 Israel came into existence; and 3 ultimately, the covenant expanded to include all people who are saved!
+2 Isaac was born; 2 Ultimately, the covenant expanded to include all people who are saved!
 [Abraham] is our father in the presence of God, in whom he believed, ...
 Romans 4:17b (BSB)